-The scientific evidence shows that at this stage of the emergency, the spread of the virus may spiral out of control.
-It is essential to slow virus transmission as much as possible to protect the most vulnerable and to prevent the health care system from being overwhelmed, while also allowing access to basic life necessities.
-One proven way to slow the transmission is to limit interactions among people.
-This Order helps preserve critical healthcare capacity in the City while allowing essential and relatively safe business and community activities and functions to continue.
+Although COVID-19 vaccines currently available in the United States have proven to be highly effective, outbreaks in unvaccinated populations are still possible.
+Additionally, there remains concerns about the introduction of COVID-19 variants against which the vaccines may not be as effective.
+Therefore, it is important to slow virus transmission as much as possible to protect the most vulnerable and to prevent the health care system from being overwhelmed, while also allowing access to basic life necessities and economic recovery.
+One proven way to slow the transmission is to limit interactions among people, especially in connection with mass gatherings/large events.
+This Order helps preserve critical healthcare capacity in the City while allowing essential and safe business and community activities and functions to continue.

-This Order is also issued in light of the fact that as of May 6, 2021, the City has averaged 68 new COVID-19 cases per day (which includes inmate COVID-19 positive cases in State prisons) over the last seven (7) days with a 2.3% positivity rate of COVID-19 tests performed over the same time period.
-901 COVID-19 positive cases remain "active."
-Since the beginning of the pandemic, the City has had a total of 25,225 COVID-19 cases, 2,178 COVID-19 related hospitalizations, and 376 COVID-19 related deaths.
-As of May 7, 2021 at least 1,274,050 COVID-19 vaccinations have been administered across the State (with over 633,203 of those administered within the City, not counting doses administered through federal programs).
-City hospitals have additional capacity: 47 individuals are currently hospitalized and eight (8) individuals are in intensive care unit ("ICU") beds due to COVID-19.
-118 ICU beds and 366 ventilators remain available for use within the City.
-The City's COVID-19 related fatality rate (death/number of cases) is presently at 1.5%.
-With this Order, the City continues its recovery from the recent resurgence of COVID-19 and the resulting Second Stay at Home Order.
+This Order also is issued to address how the impact of COVID-19 has been reduced through compliance with the Social Distancing Requirements and vaccinations.
+As of June 7, 2021, the City has averaged 26 new COVID-19 cases per day (which includes inmate COVID-19 positive cases in State prisons) over the last seven (7) days with a 1.0% positivity rate of COVID-19 tests performed over the same time period.
+399 COVID-19 positive cases remain "active."
+Since the beginning of the pandemic, the City has had a total of 27,323 COVID-19 cases, 2,310 COVID-19 related hospitalizations, and 392 COVID-19 related deaths.
+As of June 7, 2021 at least 1,569,480 COVID-19 vaccinations have been administered across the State (with over 975,286 of those administered within the City, not counting doses administered by federal agencies).
+City hospitals have additional capacity: 26 individuals are currently hospitalized and eight (8) individuals are in intensive care unit ("ICU") beds due to COVID-19.
+108 ICU beds and 370 ventilators remain available for use within the City.
+The City's COVID-19 related fatality rate (death/number of cases) is presently at 1.4%.